leoallen85/pitchinvasion.github.io/CV.md

 ### Profile {#profile}

-From helping start-ups get off the ground to working in large teams for established websites with millions of users, I've over 10 years experience creating, developing, designing and advising for companies in four continents in all aspects required to make a successful online business.
+From helping start-ups get off the ground to working in large teams for established websites with millions of users, I have over 10 years experience creating, developing, designing and advising for companies in four continents in all aspects required to make a successful online business.

 ------